wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Java stack"

-    `java.util.regex.Pattern` uses a backtracking engine — patterns like `(a+)+` go exponential on adversarial input.
+    `java.util.regex.Pattern` uses a backtracking engine, so patterns like `(a+)+` go exponential on adversarial input.
 Prefer possessive quantifiers (`a++`) or atomic groups (`(?>…)`); for high-risk surfaces, run the match on a separate thread with a timeout so a runaway match can be interrupted.

 === "Go stack"

-    `regexp` uses RE2 (linear time, no backtracking) — safe by design against catastrophic backtracking.
+    `regexp` uses RE2 (linear time, no backtracking), which is safe by design against catastrophic backtracking.
 Bounding input length still applies to cap memory use.

 ### Email header injection